Johannes Brahms: Music

-Though most of his music is vocal, Brahms's major works are for orchestra, including four symphonies, two piano concertos (No. 1 in D minor; No. 2 in B-flat major), a Violin Concerto, a Double Concerto for violin and cello, and the Academic Festival and Tragic Overtures.
-He also wrote two Serenades.
+Brahms's major works are for orchestra, including four symphonies, two piano concertos (No. 1 in D minor; No. 2 in B-flat major), a Violin Concerto, a Double Concerto for violin and cello, two Serenades and the Academic Festival and Tragic Overtures.
+The former includes student drinking songs.

 His large choral work A German Requiem—not a setting of the liturgical Missa pro defunctis, but a setting of texts which Brahms selected from the Luther Bible—was composed in three major periods of his life.
 An early version of the second movement was first composed in 1854 after Robert Schumann's attempted suicide (and later used in his first piano concerto).
 Most of the Requiem was composed after Brahms's mother's death in 1865.
 He added the fifth movement after the 1868 premiere, and in 1869 the final work was published.

 His works in variation form include the Variations and Fugue on a Theme by Handel and the Paganini Variations, both for solo piano, and the Variations on a Theme by Haydn (now sometimes called the Saint Anthony Variations) in versions for two pianos and for orchestra.
 The final movement of the Symphony No. 4 is a passacaglia.

 His chamber works include three string quartets, two string quintets, two string sextets, a clarinet quintet, a clarinet trio, a horn trio, a piano quintet, three piano quartets, and four piano trios (the A-major trio being published posthumously).
 He composed several instrumental sonatas with piano, including three for violin, two for cello, and two for clarinet (which were subsequently arranged for viola by the composer).
 His solo piano works range from his early piano sonatas and ballades to his late sets of character pieces.
 His Eleven Chorale Preludes, Op.
 122, written shortly before his death and published posthumously in 1902, have become an important part of the organ repertoire.